Saint Augustine Florida

 Castillo de San Marcos, FL (The full paranormal sports package of activity caused by spirits of soldiers has been witnessed).

-Spirits of inmates that were held at forts and prisons often hang around the place where they died, not able to let go of this world due to unsolved issues, or emotional upset.
+The spirits of inmates held at forts and prisons often hang around where they died, not able to let go of this world due to unsolved issues, or emotional upset.

 Fort Pulaski, GA (Union POWs who were badly treated and died in the dungeon, cannot let go of their horrible experiences).